But with so many intranet solutions available, how do you decide on the best one for your specific need?

 For more detailed insights on whether you should move forward with SharePoint or an independent intranet, check out:

+The right intranet platform depends on your organisation's size, workforce type, budget, and support needs.
 Consider whether you need basic communication tools or comprehensive digital workplace functionality, and whether per-user or unlimited licensing better suits your team structure.

 Organisations with frontline workers, contractors, or casual staff often find unlimited user licensing more practical and cost-effective.